-From \eqref{y1-ineq} and a celebrated recursion formula, Cheng and Yang gave the sharp upper bounds for the eigenvalues with respect to $k^{\frac{2}{n}}$ ( cf. \cite{CY3}).
+Applying \eqref{y1-ineq} and a celebrated recursion formula, Cheng and Yang gave a sharp upper bounds for the eigenvalues with respect to $k^{\frac{2}{n}}$ ( cf. \cite{CY3}).
 In addition, for the case of degenerate elliptic operators, we refer the readers to \cite{CQLX,CP} and references therein.

 On the other hand, Payne et al. \cite{PPW} investigated the lower order eigenvalues and proved the following universal inequality in 1956: